krisleech/wisper/CONTRIBUTING.md

 if it is acceptable we can also discuss implimentation details.
 You will in most cases have to submit a PR which adds the feature.

-We also have a [Gitter channel](https://gitter.im/krisleech/wisper).

 Wisper is a micro library and will remain lean.
 Some features would be most appropriate as an extension to Wisper.

+We also have a [Gitter channel](https://gitter.im/krisleech/wisper) if you wish to discuss your ideas.

+## Backlog /  Roadmap

+The backlog for Wisper and related gems is on [Waffle](https://waffle.io/krisleech/wisper).

 ## Questions